Thorough State Requirement Info:

 What does a Real Estate Appraiser Do?

-Montana appraisers work for individual clients and focus on evaluating one piece of real estate at a time.
+Real estate appraisers work for individual clients and focus on evaluating one piece of real estate at a time.
 Real estate appraisers frequently specialize by the type of real estate they appraise, such as residential properties, shopping centers, or office buildings.
 Often, commercial appraisers have the ability to appraise any real property but they choose to appraise property only used for commercial purposes, such as shopping centers or restaurants.
-Residential property appraisers work on appraising houses or other family residences and only appraise those that accommodate 1 to 5 families.
-Then there are other appraisers in Montana who serve in a more general way and can value any type of real property.
+Residential property appraisal professionals work on appraising houses or other family residences and only appraise those that accommodate 1 to 5 families.
+Then there are other appraisers who serve in a more general way and can value any type of real property.

 Licensed Real estate appraisal pros develop a detailed summary report for each assignment.
 Putting these reports together has become faster and more efficient as a result of the use of laptop computers which allow appraisers to research data and complete at least portions of the report while on-site.
 Digital cameras make it simple to document the physical appearance of a property during the appraisal, and the photos can be used in the citations of the report.

 Real Estate Appraisers spend much of their time researching and writing reports.
 However, with the improvement of computers and other technical advancements, such as wireless internet access, actual time in the office has gone down as so much of the required research can be done more quickly at the actual appraisal site or from home.
 Obtaining records that used to require a visit to government offices can often be found online.
 This has positively affected self-employed appraisers, frequently referred to as independent fee appraisers, allowing them to spend much more time on-site doing research and less time in their office.